KEZIA RUTH DUBOIS

 Miss Campbell had a dog named Billy who came snarling about their feet as they settled their clothes into drawers and crockery into cupboards.
-[THEY HAD TAKEN EVEN LESS OF THEIR OWN FURNITURE & IT WAS STORED] From the first Kezia detested Billy who was so old that his teeth were falling out and so bad-tempered that his habit of growling and barking at all visitors, made people stand at the gate and shout to be let in.
-[HE WAS MOSTLY OUT THE BACK !!!]
+From the first Kezia detested Billy who was so old that his teeth were falling out and so bad-tempered that his habit of growling and barking at all visitors, made people stand at the gate and shout to be let in.

 But these were unknown to her as she was arranging furniture and hanging curtains on that day, 6th December.
 She could not foretell what should happen from then until June 30th, eighteen months later.
 So she was quite happy and looked forward to her new life.

 That week slipped quickly by and Christmas holidays came once again, as they did every year.
 Kezia had an invitation to spend them in the country, and having gained permission to go and looked forward to her trip with great excitement and enthusiasm.
 What new thrills and experiences were waiting to meet her?
 Excitement knew no bounds and many hours were spent in wondering and foreseeing what she hoped would happen.
 Could she learn to ride?
 Would they have cows?